WDTK: WMBC

 It was also the home of conservative radio commentator Jerry Buckley, who was shot dead in the lobby of the LaSalle Hotel in 1930 after successfully campaigning for a mayoral recall election in which then-mayor Charles Bowles lost.
+The LaSalle Hotel was not just where Jerry Buckley was killed; it actually housed the WMBC studios on its top floor.
+This meant Buckley was gunned down just moments after leaving his broadcast booth following the late-night election coverage.

 WJLB

 WMBC's call sign was changed to WJLB in 1939 after the station was acquired by John Lord Booth (who renamed the station for himself).
 In 1941, with the enactment of the North American Regional Broadcasting Agreement (NARBA), the station moved to its current home of 1400 kHz.
 Being a small independent station, WJLB relied on brokered programming to pay the bills.

 Many of the paid shows were ethnic.
 This included many programs targeted toward Detroit's African-American community.
 One of WJLB's most popular programs during its early years was the Interracial Goodwill Hour, a jazz and R&B show hosted by later Cleveland radio legend Bill Randle.

 By the 1960s, WJLB had competition for Detroit's black audience in the form of 1440 AM WCHB and later 107.5 FM WGPR.
 At that point, WJLB evolved into a mostly R&B and soul music station, using the slogan "Tiger Radio" for a time in the late 1960s.
 Perhaps WJLB's most well-known personality in the 1960s and 1970s was Martha Jean "The Queen" Steinberg.
 She was one of the first successful female air personalities in Detroit, best known for her trademark line, "I betcha!"
 On the evening of July 23, 1967 Steinberg got the station to cancel its regular programing and let her do a broadcast encouraging people to stop rioting.
 In the early 1970s, Steinberg led the WJLB air staff in protesting the fact that the station employed no African-Americans outside of the air personalities.